conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

 ### Changes to the API

 The REST API is considered somewhat stable.
 If any changes are made to the API make sure the update the OpenAPI/Swagger specification in `docs/_static/openapi.json`.
 This may be downloaded from the `/docs` endpoint when running conda-store.
 Ensure that the `c.CondaStoreServer.url_prefix` is set to `/` when generating the endpoints.

 ### Adding new dependencies to the libraries

 ### `conda-store-core`

-Runtime-required dependencies should **only** be added to the corresponding `pyproject.toml` file:
+Runtime-required dependencies should **only** be added to the corresponding `pyproject.toml` files:

 - `conda-store-server/pyproject.toml`
 - `conda-store/pyproject.toml`